TukuTuru/MiniMax1/README.md

 IMPORTANT: You need Toolset to load Bootstrap 3.0, this theme does not provide Bootstrap.
 Toolset Provides it already, so we can spare the space...

+No WooCommerce Support inbuilt, see here how to add it: https://github.com/woocommerce/woocommerce/wiki/Declaring-WooCommerce-support-in-themes.

-The Theme features a 404 file so you can style that in Layouts
+The Theme features a 404 file so you can style that in Layouts.

 No Menu, no Sidebar, nothing but blank slate.

-Study the Code Comments, they are extensive for educational purpose
+Study the Code Comments, they are extensive for educational purpose.

 Please report issues to this Git Project

-This is an experimental product, please use at your own risk.

 ## Note

 You can of course delete the CODE_OF_CONDUCT File from the theme when using it, it is not related to the Theme itself (and still the theme is small enough :P )

+This is an experimental product, please use at your own risk.